Category A felonies include such Nevada crimes as murder, first-degree kidnapping, rape, and using a minor to create child pornography.

-Category A felonies are the most serious class of crimes in the state of Nevada.
-These crimes are punishable by life in Nevada State Prison, and possibly even the death penalty in a first-degree murder case.
+Category A felonies are the most serious class of crimes in Nevada.
+These crimes are punishable by life in state prison and possibly even the death penalty in the case of a first-degree murder.

 Section 193.130(a) of the Nevada Revised Statutes reads as follows:

-Sometimes the prosecutor will be willing to plea bargain a category A charge down to a lesser felony charge.
-If you do not accept the D.A.’s offer to settle, you may demand a jury trial.
+Sometimes, the prosecutor will be willing to plea bargain a category A charge down to a lesser felony charge.
+You are entitled to a jury trial if you do not accept the D.A.’s offer to settle.

 Category A felonies can be sealed only once ten (10) years have passed since the case ended.
 Aliens charged with these crimes face certain deportation unless the case gets thrown out or changed to a non-deportable crime.